liferay/liferay-docs/discover/deployment/articles/05-maintaining-liferay/00-maintaining-liferay-intro.markdown

 +$$$

-Upgrading your @product-ver@ to a new GA version can require [data upgrade](/discover/deployment/-/knowledge_base/7-1/upgrading-to-liferay-71).
+Upgrading @product-ver@ to a new GA version can require [data upgrade](/discover/deployment/-/knowledge_base/7-1/upgrading-to-liferay-71).
 Until you perform all required data upgrades (if any), @product@ startup fails with messages like these: